 C7.3.5.1.2.
 Australia, Canada, New Zealand, and the United Kingdom.
 Select COMSEC products as defined by NSA may be procured through DCS for those nations.
 Through ITAR export licensing processes, NSA will authorize the U.S. vendor to sell select COMSEC products.
 ITAR temporary import licensing applies for repair services under a DCS.
 See Section C3.3. for ITAR licensing and exemption authorities.
 FMS support for repair and return allowable, See Section C5.2.1.

 C7.3.5.1.3.
 International organizations other than NATO, and Non-NATO member nations except Australia and New Zealand.
 Prior to physically receiving any U.S. INFOSEC / COMSEC products or services, the FMS purchaser or recipient must have entered into a bilateral CISMOA or other INFOSEC agreement with the USG via the CCMD.
 It's recommend that this agreement be initiated before or parallel to LOA development to avoid future shipment delays.
-The USG retains title to transferred COMSEC equipment in accordance with the bilateral agreement(s) and Committee for National Security Systems (CNSS) release authorization.
+The USG retains title to transferred COMSEC equipment in accordance with the bilateral agreement(s) and Committee on National Security Systems (CNSS) release authorization.

 C7.3.6.
 Ferrying of Aircraft.
 When ferrying aircraft, the USG may accept title to the aircraft from the contractor.
 In this case, title will remain with the USG until arrival at the point of delivery.
 The LOA contains a prescribed indemnification and assumption of risk clause, See Appendix 6, for the applicable LOA note.
 The FMS purchaser must advise whether the aircraft will be delivered by commercial ferry service (arranged by the purchaser), DoD ferry, or surface transportation.